Nginx Uwsgi Configuration¶

 uwsgi_buffering is on by default), a part of the response can be saved to a

 uwsgi_max_temp_file_size directive sets the maximum size of that temporary file.

 The size of data written to the temporary file at a time is set by the

 Syntax: uwsgi_temp_file_write_size size; Default: uwsgi_temp_file_write_size 8k|16k;

-There are more customizations for this (like buffering size, caching, temporary file path, etc.), using the ngx_http_uwsgi_module but we don’t recommend changing the configuration only if you’re an advanced nginx user.
+There are more customizations for this (like buffering size, caching, temporary file path, etc.), using the ngx_http_uwsgi_module.
+You should only modify these if you have an advanced understanding of nginx.

-If temporary file saving of response from uwsgi to nginx is enabled make sure you have enough storage space avaiable and that you monitor free storage space.
+If temporary file saving of response from uwsgi to nginx is enabled make sure you have enough storage space available and that you monitor free storage space.